3DFacePolicy: Audio-Driven 3D Facial Animation Based on Action Control: Methodology

-\subsubsection{Perception}
+Then after frame length alignment, vertices sequence $x^{1:N}$, audio sequence $s^{1:N}$, and action sequence $a^{1:N}$ with the same sequence length $N$ are generated.
+Then sequence sampler samples data into manageable fixed durations called Horizon $H$, ensuring the action prediction policy is trained in a relatively local context with observation condition length $N_{obs}$ and action-making length $N_{act}$ to maintain smoothness and consistency.
+The sampled action sequence is isolated for coordination through the diffusion policy in the Decision module, while others serve as observation representations in the Perception module.

-The fixed durations of vertices and audio are sampled from buffer, then the pretrained visual encoder and audio encoder represent the durations into features respectively.
-Each duration is considered as temporal observation fraction, which contains the audio feature and visual feature that are considered as condition for action prediction with diffusion policy.
+\subsubsection{Perception.}

-\textbf{Pretrained Encoder:} For visual encoder, we design a simple lightweight encoder referring \cite{stan2023facediffuser}.
-It contains linear layer, convolutional layer and a max pooling layer, which downsample the 3D feature into 512 dimension.
-For Audio encoder, we use the pretrained large speech model HuBERT \cite{hsu2021hubert} to generate audio features, which has been proved to be superior to Wav2Vec 2.0 \cite{Baevski_Zhou_Mohamed_Auli_2020} in \cite{haque2023facexhubert}.
-We use the released pretrained \textit{hubert-large-ls960-ft} version, which consists of a temporal convolutional audio feature extractor and a multi-layer transformer encoder.
-The representations encoded from visual encoder and audio encoder are concatenated into one representation of dimension 1024.
-Afterward, the decision backbone generates actions conditioning on this representation.
+Perception module transforms the vertices and audio sequences with $H$ length into a comprehensive representation $O=\{O_{x},O_{s}\}$ that serves as conditions for Decision module, considered as a temporal observation fraction containing both audio and visual features.
+For visual data, we employ a lightweight encoder architecture inspired by \cite{stan2023facediffuser}, comprising linear layer, convolutional layer, and max-pooling layer to downsample the 3D features into a 1024-dimensional representation.
+The audio encoder utilizes the pretrained HuBERT model \cite{hsu2021hubert} to generate audio representations.
+The visual and audio features are concatenated and processed through a GRU layer followed by LayerNorm to generate comprehensive observation representations for Decision module.
+Maintaining spatial coherence across facial regions draws on principles from \cite{Panoptic-wacv, Panoptic-tcsvt}.

-\subsubsection{Decision}
+\subsubsection{Decision.}

-The conditional denoising diffusion model \cite{ho2020denoising} is chosen as the backbone of our decision making module following \cite{ze20243d}.
-For $K$ iterations, A noised action sequence $a_{K}$ is sampled from Gaussian noise, with the condition of visual features $x$ and audio features $s$, it is gradually denoised into noise-free action sequence $a_{0}$ with reverse process \cite{ho2020denoising}.
+The conditional denoising diffusion model is the backbone for learning facial action policy following \cite{ze20243d}.
+For $K$ iterations, A noised action sequence $a_{K}$ is sampled from Gaussian noise with $H$ length, conditioning on visual features $x$ and audio features $s$, it is gradually denoised into a smooth and ordered action sequence $a_{0}$ with reverse process.
 The equation is formulated as follows: